garylirocks/quickrefs/github.markdown

 - Publish your app from a codespace, could be accessied with a url like `https://<codespace-name>-<port>.app.github.dev/`
 - Quickstart templates for popular frameworks (React, Jupyter, etc)

-### Customization

-- Your codespaces could be customized by dev container configurations in your repo
-- If no dev container configurations exist, you will be using a default image
-- You can use a public **dotfiles** repository to
-  - set shell aliases and preferences
-  - install tools
 - Use "Settings Sync" to sync your settings